OpenHantek/OpenHantek6022/readme.md

 * Sample rates 100, 200, 500 S/s, 1, 2, 5, 10, 20, 50, 100, 200, 500 kS/s, 1, 2, 5, 10, 12, 15, 24, 30 MS/s (24 & 30 MS/s in CH1-only mode).
 * 48 MS/s not supported due to unstable USB data streaming.
 * Downsampling (up to 200x) increases resolution and SNR.
-* Calibration output square wave signal frequency can be selected between 50 Hz ..
-100 kHz in 1/2/5 steps.
+* Calibration output square wave signal frequency can be selected between 32 Hz ..
+100 kHz in small steps (poor man's signal generator).
 * Trigger modes: *Normal*, *Auto* and *Single* with green/red status display (top left).
 * Untriggered *Roll* mode can be selected for slow time bases of 200 ms/div ..
 10 s/div.
 * Trigger filter *HF* (trigger also on glitches), *Normal* and *LF* (for noisy signals).